 Best for a cold-weather spa break

 Winter is the perfect time to explore one of the country’s most unusual national parks, Hot Springs National Park in Arkansas.
 Chase away the chill in Hot Springs – the state's self-styled “Spa City” – by taking a tour of historic Bathhouse Row, built between 1892 and 1923.
-Two of the original bathhouses, Buckstaff and Quapaw, remain open to steam-seekers today, offering a glimpse of the spa traditions that the town was founded for.
+Two of the original bathhouses, Buckstaff and Quapaw, remain open to steam-seekers today, offering a glimpse of the town's spa traditions.

 4. Wisconsin's winter lakes